What is a stair lift?

 - The AssiStep is a 100% mechanical product, keeping it simple and reliable.
 There's usually no need for service, and it still works if the power is out in your home

 - The AssiStep is a 100% module based system.
-This means that we don't need to tailor our handrail system to your stair, but can instead use finished modules and adapt it to your stair on sight.
-This reduces labour intensive work and makes it possible for us to install the product quickly.
+This means that we don't need to tailor our handrail system to your stair, but can instead use finished high quality modules and adapt it to your stair on sight.
+This reduces labor intensive work and makes it possible for us to install the product in your home quickly.

 View our information video:

 The AssiStep is designed and developed by engineers and industrial designers from Norway's leading Technical University.

 The AssiStep is designed to blend naturally into your home environment as a discrete solution.

 Keeps you safe and active

 The AssiStep has been tested and certified by the world recognized TÜV from Germany.
 It's approved for users weighing up to 120 kg / 264 pounds and is compliant with the technical safety standards EN ISO 12182:2012 and EN ISO 14971:2012.

 Can be installed in most types of stairs

 AssiStep is designed to be easily adaptable to your stair.
 It can be installed in both straight and curved stairs as well as stairs with flat landings.

 When the handle is folded, you'll only notice the beautiful stainless steel handrail.